Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson6.md

 The Facade pattern is used to define a simplified interface to a more complex subsystem: a library, a framework, or a complex system of classes.

-The primary purpose of the Facade pattern is to hide the complexity of a system, class or API and provide all of its functionalities behind a simple interface.
+The primary purpose of the Facade pattern is to hide the complexity of a system, class or API and provide all of its functionality behind a simple interface.

-The *central actor* in the pattern is an *object that serves as a front-facing interface* masking more complex underlying or structural code.
+The __*central actor*__ in this pattern is an __*object that serves as a front-facing interface*__ that masks more complex underlying, structural code.

 #### Problems Addressed

+Clients that access a complex subsystem directly refer to, and depend on, many different objects having different interfaces (tight coupling), which makes the clients hard to implement, change, test, and reuse.

+#### Benefits

 Facade can make a complex subsystem easier to use.

-Clients that access a complex subsystem directly refer to (depend on) many different objects having different interfaces (tight coupling), which makes the clients hard to implement, change, test, and reuse.

-#### Benefits

 A facade can:
-- improve readability and usability of a software libraries by masking interaction with more complex components behind a single, simplified API
+- improve readability and usability of a software library by masking interaction with more complex components behind a single, simplified API
 - provide a context-specific interface to more generic functionality
-- serve as a launching point for a broader refactor of monolithic or tightly-coupled systems
+- serve as a launching point for a broader refactoring of monolithic or tightly-coupled systems

 #### Pitfalls